 Telephone: Tepoztlan’s telephone area code is 739.
 Connect to the guide about Communications in Mexico on Mexperience for detailed information about keeping in touch and a table of national dialing codes.

 Exchanging Currency: Banks with ATM machines are found in the downtown area of Tepoztlán.
-There are are a couple of local Casas de Cambio who will buy US and Canadian dollars in cash from you.
 For detailed information about exchanging and managing your money, read the Mexperience guide to Money in Mexico.

 Travel Insurance: We recommend that you are adequately covered with travel medical insurance and/or travel assistance insurance when you are visiting Mexico.
 Read the Mexperience guide to Travel Insurance in Mexico for full details and links to specialist insurance suppliers.